Information for New Patients

 - Osteopathy is a ‘hands-on’ treatment and given the fact that the treatment will involve close contact we are very happy for you to bring along a friend or relative to act as a chaperone if you wish.
 Essentially we want you to feel comfortable and at ease.

 - The Osteopath will talk you through what he / she is finding during the examination and explain the diagnosis of the problem along with the treatment options.
 If you are happy we can then move on to the treatment.

 - Treatment will involve hands on contact and it is important that you let the Osteopath know if you are at all uncomfortable with the treatment process.
 If you have any concerns regarding pain or if you are simply unsure about the techniques being used let the Osteopath know.

 - At the end of the treatment the Osteopath will remind you of some of the details of the diagnosis and what the treatment plan is along with any self-help suggestions such as relevant exercise approaches.

-- At the end of the consultation you will be taken back to the reception to book a follow up appointment if this is appropriate.
+- At the end of the appointment a follow up appointment can be arranged if this is appropriate.